PH: (08) 8322 3677 | FAX: (08) 8322 4696

 The Principal has line management of all Primary and Middle Years teachers, the Japanese and Arts teachers.
 The Principal is responsible for management of all programs and

 systems in the school but has a particular focus on training and development, implementation of new

 programs and curricula and implementing the teaching and learning improvement foci identified in the

 Site Plan.
-The Principal also has line management of the Administration, Finance and IT SSOs and the PCW.
+The Principal also has line management of the Business Manager and OSHC Directors.

 The Deputy Principal has line management of all Early Years teachers and the PE/Science Specialist

 teacher.
 The Deputy Principal works in partnership with the Principal in all areas of the school

 management processes but has a particular focus in Special Education/Students at Risk.
 The Student Wellbeing Leader leads the school with the implementation of the Be You Framework and Social and Emotional Learning programs.

 The IT/e-Learning Coordinator develops IT general capability aspects of the Australian Curriculum and supports teachers to develop IT skills and e-Learning strategies with students.
 He also liaises with the IT SSO, IT contractor and Principal regarding ongoing improvements to the school’s IT hardware, software and other requirements.Aside from her Finance, Administration and facilities management roles, the Business Manager is responsible for line management of all SSO’s and the Groundsperson.

 Staff work collaboratively as a whole and within Teams.
 We have 4 Learning Teams: Early Years,